sorainrj/ccclll/docs/u.Interstitials.md

 Interstitials are represented by the `InterstitialAd` class.
 You create an instance of this class using the extension and then use this instance to set properties, load and display the interstitial.

-All of the interstitial functionality is provided through the `Adverts.service.interstitial` singleton.
+All of the interstitial functionality is provided through the `Adverts.service.interstitials` singleton.

 >
 > You must initialise an advert platform before calling any of the interstitial functionality.